 Single thesis: This degree plan is intended for qualified graduate students who seek academic recognition in two professional fields that, although distinct, have a substantial intellectual connection.
 The degree plan requires a balanced choice of academic subjects, made with the advice of each of two departments, and by selection of the thesis topic.

-To satisfy the minimum requirements for the program, the student must complete (in addition to thesis units) at least 132 subject units, of which 66 units are unique and acceptable to each department.
-In those instances where, for a single regular master’s degree or program, a department or program has established unit requirements in excess of the foregoing minimums, the department or program requirements prevail.
+To satisfy the minimum requirements for the program, the student must complete (in addition to thesis units) at least 132 subject units, of which 66 units are unique to each department.
+In those instances where a department or program has established unit requirements in excess of the foregoing minimums the department or program requirements prevail.
 Such excess of units in one department may not be applied to the program in the other department.

 A student pursuing a Master in City Planning in addition to a second master’s degree must have both programs approved in the usual way, but the subject units for the MCP can be lowered at the discretion of the Department of Urban Studies and Planning.

 In order to be eligible to participate in a dual degree program, students must meet the admissions criteria of both departments.
 At least two regular terms prior to completion of the program, the student must submit to each department a statement of educational objectives along with a detailed program plan that includes a description of the proposed thesis topic.
 The total program must meet with the approval of each department, and a petition approved by the Dean for Graduate Education describing the program must be filed with the Registrar’s Office.